zesk/build/documentation/template/docs/README.md

 All copyrights held by **{applicationOwner}**, a [provider of infrastructure and cloud expertise.](https://marketacumen.com/executive-technical-assessment-and-reporting/?crcat=code&crsource=zesk-build&crcampaign=README.md&crkw=provider+of+infrastructure+expertise)

-License is [MIT License](../../../LICENSE.md).
+License is [Apache License](./LICENSE.md).
 Source can be found online at [GitHub](https://github.com/zesk/build).

-Reviewed: 2026-04-22
+Reviewed: 2026-06-01